Expl0dingCat/ame/README.md

 **Text-to-Speech (TTS) and Speech-to-Text (STT)**: Ame's TTS and STT capabilities enable natural and effortless communication.
 STT is powered by OpenAI's whisper and TTS is powered by Suno's bark.

-**Discord & Telegram Integration**: Ame seamlessly integrates with both Discord and Telegram, allowing you to interact with it through text-based messaging and voice notes.
-Discord and Telegram provide a familiar and convenient way to interact with Ame, enabling efficient communication and access to its full range of functionalities.
+**Discord Integration**: Ame seamlessly integrates with Discord, allowing you to interact with it through text-based messaging and voice notes.
+Discord provides a familiar and convenient way to interact with Ame, enabling efficient communication and access to its full range of functionalities.

 **Open-Source**: Ame is entirely open-source.
 This allows for knowledge sharing and the continuous improvement of Ame while contributing to the open-source community, democratizing ML research in the process.